remix-run/remix-website/data/posts/server-components.md

     title: Co-Founder
 ---

-Since releasing Remix v1 two big questions keep coming up:
+Two big questions keep coming up since releasing Remix v1:

 > `let`?!

-We switched the docs to `const` because there are hills not worth dying on, or even visiting.
+Yeah, we use `let`.
+We switched the docs to `const` though because some hills are not worth dying on--or even visiting.
 Knock yourself out 😆

 > Server Components?